glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 #### Data Access layer

-The data access layer correspond with API implementations, databases, or any data source use to work with data, this implmentations know nothing of domain models, and can be used in other projects without any modifications, there are no part of your application logic.
+The data access layer correspond with API implementations, databases, or any source of data you like, this implmentations know nothing of domain models, and can be used in other projects without any modifications, there are no part of your application logic.

-### Application context
+### Example Application

-The example application (source code link below) show 20 Android news, by default the news are take from database, if not then are fetch from the Cloud.
+The example application (source code link below) show 20 Android news from today, by default the news are take from database, if not are fetch from the Cloud.
 The update from Cloud may be forced, every time the application fetch data from the cloud the database should be updated.